-OAC Rule 3772-13-02(B) provides that, for as long as they are publicly disseminated, all advertisements must meet the following criteria: (1) advertisements shall not obscure any material fact; (2) advertisements shall not depict any individual under the age of 21; (3) advertisements shall be based upon fact, and shall not be false, deceptive or misleading; (4) advertisements shall clearly and conspicuously state the problem gambling hotline established under R.C. §3772.062; (5) advertisements shall clearly and conspicuously specify any material conditions or limiting factors; (6) the advertisement shall clearly and (7) if the advertisement is disseminated to a specific individual or individuals, it shall clearly and conspicuously describe at least one of the following methods by which an individual may opt out of receiving future direct advertisements: (a) telephone, (b) regular U.S. mail or (c) electronic mail.
+OAC Rule 3772-13-02(B) provides that, for as long as they are publicly disseminated, all advertisements must meet the following criteria: (1) advertisements shall not obscure any material fact; (2) advertisements shall not depict any individual under the age of 21; (3) advertisements shall be based upon fact, and shall not be false, deceptive or misleading; (4) advertisements shall clearly and conspicuously state the problem gambling hotline established under R.C. §3772.062; (5) advertisements shall clearly and conspicuously specify any material conditions or limiting factors; (6) the advertisement shall clearly and conspicuously state the name and location of the relevant casino facility and (7) if the advertisement is disseminated to a specific individual or individuals, it shall clearly and conspicuously describe at least one of the following methods by which an individual may opt out of receiving future direct advertisements: (a) telephone, (b) regular U.S. mail or (c) electronic mail.